Back to Arizona

 filing an application for or receiving a certificate of environmental

-COMPATIBILITY if the new small modular reactor is colocated with a large
+COMPATIBILITY if the new small modular reactor is colocated with an extra high

 B. A new small modular reactor that